begoon/begoon.github.com/_engine/_site/english/interview/index.markdown

 My interviews with interesting people
 =====================================

+* [Charles Wetherell], the author of the “Etudes for programmers” book.
 * [Geoff Graham][], the author and creator of the Maximite microcomputer.
 Projects: MMBasic.
 * [Anthony Williams][], the author of the “C++ Concurrency in Action”